swookiee/swookiee.github.io/README.md

 In case you want to use logstash and kibana to analyze your logs you might want to use JSON as an output format.
 This can be achieved through setting the property `productionLogging` to `true`.

-## Pushing metrics to graphite
-TODO
-(Insert screenshots here)
-Every published REST interface will be monitored via metrics.
-In addition basic JVM statistics will be published.
-In order to configure the graphite endpoint you can set the properties `graphiteHost` and `graphitePort`.
-The default port `2003` will be used for `graphitePort` if not defined.

 ## Deployment and runtime management via REST
 [RFC-182](https://github.com/osgi/design/tree/master/rfcs/rfc0182)

 ## Configuration
-The Swookiee Runtime can be configured programatically and via the UI of the Web Console.
+The Swookiee Runtime can be configured programmatically and via the UI of the Web Console.

 ### Programmatic Configuration
 The programmatic configuration can be done via an API on top of the OSGi Configuration Admin.
 The full sample can be found [here](https://github.com/swookiee/com.swookiee.sample/tree/develop/com.swookiee.sample.configuration)